 It may be necessary to process some specimens even though they are not clearly identified if they are difficult to repeat.
 Such irretrievable specimens include CSF, surgical fluid/tissue/swabs, post mortem specimens, blood cultures/ tips.
 A notation regarding improper collection should be added to the final report so that physician is able to determine the validity of the results.

-This post outlines some of the basic criteria for rejection of clinical samples for microbiology tests.
+This post outlines some of the essential criteria for the rejection of clinical samples for microbiology tests.

-- Unlabeled or incorrectly labeled specimens: Unlabeled (no identification on the container) or incorrectly labeled specimens (when compared with its accompanying request form) should not be accepted for analysis.
-When a discrepancy is seen between patient identification on requisition form and specimen container label, request a new specimen or have the requesting physician or nurse correct the error in person in the laboratory (identification of a mislabeled specimen or requisition should not be done over the telephone).
+- Unlabeled or incorrectly labeled specimens: Unlabeled (no identification on the container) or incorrectly marked specimens (when compared with its accompanying request form) should not be accepted for analysis.
+When a discrepancy is seen between patient identification on the requisition form and specimen container label, request a new specimen or have the requesting physician or nurse correct the error in person in the laboratory (identification of a mislabeled specimen or requisition should not be made over the telephone).

 - Specimens received without a request form: If a specimen is received without a request form, ask for a correctly completed request.
 However, if the request form is not received on the same day, do not process the specimen.

-- Specimens received with a request form that is devoid of any patient demographic details: If a specimen is received with a request form that is devoid of any patient demographic details request for a correctly completed request form.
+- Specimens received with a request form devoid of any patient demographic details: Request for a correctly completed request form.
 However, if the correctly completed request form is not received on the same day, do not process the specimen.

 - Missing vital information in the requisition form: If the specimen source or type or requested test name is not noted in the requisition form, call the physician or charge nurse to ascertain the missing information.

-- Specimen for anaerobes not received in appropriate container: If specimens for anaerobic bacteria are submitted in aerobic transport, notify physician or charge nurse.
-If the physician insists specimen be processed, refer to supervisory personnel or comment in laboratory record and in report form that inappropriate transport may have influenced the recovery of significant anaerobic bacteria.
+- Specimen for anaerobes not received in an appropriate container: If specimens for anaerobic bacteria are submitted in aerobic transport, notify the physician or charge nurse.
+If the physician insists specimen be processed, refer to supervisory personnel or comment in the laboratory record and report form that inappropriate transport may have influenced the recovery of significant anaerobic bacteria.

 - Specimen received in fixative (formalin); exception, stool for parasites and ova: If the specimen is received in a fixative (formalin), it kills any microorganism present in the sample.
 In such cases, the laboratory should notify the physician and request to send a new proper specimen; record on requisition “specimen unsatisfactory; received in preservative.”